+3.6.
 Supplementary valuations

 Supplementary valuations are carried out for a variety of reasons including rezoning, subdivisions, amalgamations, renovations, new constructions, extensions, occupancy changes and corrections.

 The Victorian Valuer-General is tasked with undertaking supplementary revaluations and advises Council on a monthly basis of valuation and AVPCC changes.
 Supplementary valuations bring the value of the affected property into line with the general valuation of other properties within the municipality.

 Objections to supplementary valuations can be lodged in accordance with Part 3 of the VLA.
-Any objections must be lodged with the Valuer-General within two months of the issue of the supplementary rate notice.
+Any objections must be lodged with the Valuer-General within two months of the issue of the supplementary Rates Notice.

-2.5.
-Differential Rates
+3.7.
+Differential rates